loudenvier/sqids-dotnet/README.md

 > **Note**
 > The non-suffixed `Decode()` method works exactly the same as in previous versions by decoding to `int` numbers.
-> This makes this update a drop-in replacement, no chances needed to your current codebase unless you want to use other integral types in legacy frameworks.
+> This makes this update a drop-in replacement, no changes needed to your current codebase unless you want to use other integral types in legacy frameworks.

 ## Customizations: